ROBOTIS-GIT/emanual/docs/en/parts/interface/usb2dynamixel.md

 author_profile: false
 permalink: /docs/en/parts/interface/usb2dynamixel/
 sidebar:
-  title: USB2Dynamixel
+  title: USB2DYNAMIXEL
   nav: "usb2dynamixel"
 ---

 ![](/assets/images/parts/interface/usb2dynamixel_product.jpg)

-> USB2Dynamixel
+> USB2DYNAMIXEL

 # [Introduction](#introduction)

 # [How to Use](#how-to-use)

-USB2Dynamixel is a device used to operate Dynamixel directly from PC.
-USB2Dynamixel is connected to USB port of PC, and 3P and 4P connectors are installed so that various Dynamixels can be conntected.
+USB2DYNAMIXEL is a device used to operate DYNAMIXEL directly from PC.
+USB2DYNAMIXEL is connected to USB port of PC, and 3P and 4P connectors are installed so that various DYNAMIXEL's can be conntected.
-Also, USB2Dynamixel can be used to change from USB port to Serial port on the PC without serial port such as notebook computer, etc.  The function is very useful in the cases when the Dynamixel exclusive controllers such as CM-2, CM-2+, CM-5, and CM-510 are connected to USB Port, or when ZIG2Serial is connected to USB port to control robots wirelessly.
+Also, USB2DYNAMIXEL can be used to change from USB port to Serial port on the PC without serial port such as notebook computer, etc.  The function is very useful in the cases when DYNAMIXEL exclusive controllers such as CM-2, CM-2+, CM-5, and CM-510 are connected to USB Port, or when ZIG2Serial is connected to USB port to control robots wirelessly.

-## Dynamixel Control Using PC
+## DYNAMIXEL Control Using PC

 ![](/assets/images/parts/interface/usb2dynamixel_01.png)